veertuinc/anka-actions-up/README.md

 ## Prerequesites

 1. Install the github runner inside of your VM.
 This can be done with [our installation script](https://github.com/veertuinc/anka-actions-connect/blob/main/install.sh)
 2. Add your Github [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and add it to your repo under [https://github.com/{USER/ORG}/{REPONAME}/settings/secrets/actions].
 Your PAT should have "repo" if using classic tokens.
+Also, the user with the PAT must be added as an Admin collaborator to the repository.
 Fine-grained are not supported at the time of writing this.
-3.

 ## Connecting to a controller
 There are only 3 required parameters: